ashutoshmjain/gita/src/knower.md

 > He then says, "Know Me as the Knower in every field."

 This essay seeks to understand the characteristics of the "Knower" by bridging modern physics, computing, and ancient Vedic philosophies—Sāṃkhya and Advaita Vedanta.
-At the very outset, it is a rather ambitious task, because knowing the knower is somewhat like trying to wrap your mind around the idea of God.
+At the very outset, it is a rather ambitious task, because knowing the knower is somewhat like trying to wrap your mind around the idea of divine creator - God!

 ## Sāṃkhya